sunipkm/probe-rp-usb/README.md

 commands over USB.
 On Windows, `probe-rp-usb` now attempts to install a WinUSB binding automatically when it detects a matching reset or PICOBOOT interface that has no suitable driver yet.

+For firmware you control, prefer using the [`rp-usb-reset`](https://crates.io/crates/rp-usb-reset) crate to expose the reset interface expected by `probe-rp-usb`.
+That is the recommended setup for firmware targeted by this tool, and in the normal case it removes the need to install a driver manually with Zadig.

 If Windows prompts for elevation, rerun from an Administrator shell.